This post originally represented data from the IRS’ 2018 “Dirty Dozen” list. It was updated on 3/26/2019 to reflect the 2019 list and statistics.

 Every year, the Internal Revenue Service produces a “Dirty Dozen” list of the 12 most common tax scams from the prior year.
 This list serves to inform taxpayers of the complex and evolving schemes and to remind the public to stay vigilant in protecting their personal information.

-The 2018 “Dirty Dozen” list highlights a wide variety of schemes that taxpayers may encounter throughout the year.
-Below, we explain the four most common cons of 2018:
+The 2019 “Dirty Dozen” list highlights a wide variety of schemes that taxpayers may encounter throughout the year.
+Below, we explain four of the most common cons of 2019:

 - Telephone Scams